SongminYu/render/docs/todos/actions.md

 ### Sirin

-- [x] Overview the data gap
-- [x] Check scenario tables and update them for the reference scenario run after calibration in the first week of June
-  - Update the energy carrier price, based on discussions about "mark-up" and "tax" on 31.05.2024
 - [ ] Check first scenario results and see if further improvements are necessary
   - heating technology ban for oil, even gas
   - district heating cost calibration (check infrastructure, calibration choice among technologies)